fsharp/fslang-design/RFCs/FS-1053-span.md

 are introduced each point the operators `&expr` and `NativePtr.toByRef` are used.
 In both cases their listed return type of `byref<T>` is expanded to `byref<T, ?Kind>` for a new type inference variable `?Kind`.

+NOTE: In F# 4.5, the `byref<'T, 'Kind>` type and the tags `ByRefKinds.InOut`, `ByRefKinds.In`, `ByRefKinds.Out` are not available for direct use, and are only usable in FSharp.Core.dll.

 #### `inref<T>` for readonly references and input reference parameters

 The type `inref<'T>` is defined as `byref<'T, ByRefKinds.In>` to indicate a read-only byref, e.g. one that acts as an input parameter.
 It's primary use is to pass structures more efficiently, without copying and without allowing mutation.
 For example:
 ```fsharp
 let f (x: inref<System.DateTime>) = x.Days
 ```
-Semantically `inref` means "the holder of the byref pointer may only use it to read".
+Semantically `inref<'T>` means "the holder of the byref pointer may only use it to read".
 It doesn't imply that other threads or aliases don't have write access to that pointer.
 And `inref<SomeStruct>` doesn't imply that the struct is immutable.
+However `inref<SomeStruct>` does imply that any pointer acquired to struct fields nested within `SomeStruct` are in turn given type `inref<_>`.
+Together with other rules this means `inref<'T>` also implies "the holder of the byref pointer may not modify the immediate contents of the memory pointed to".

 By the type inference rules above, a `byref<'T>` may be used where an `inref<'T>` is expected.